Projects

 The algorithms we were using previously performed significantly worse in this new dataset and we thus employed new methods to achieve better results.

-A manuscript describing this project and its results is under review.
+A manuscript describing this project and its results is in press (as of July 2013).

 Unsupervised Subcellular Pattern Unmixing